ssbob/flask-stripe/README.md

 ended up finding an example of Stripe and Flask using Stripe Checkouts (the other path listed above), found here, [Flask Stripe Tutorial](https://testdriven.io/blog/flask-stripe-tutorial/).

+### The more difficult parts / recommendations for others

-Some hard parts were getting the Javascript files from the Stripe Integration Builder working with the custom HTML (
+- Some hard parts were getting the Javascript files from the Stripe Integration Builder working with the custom HTML (
   Hint: use the example HTML from the Stripe Integration Builder examples as a starting point, was very helpful).
-Second was passing data to and from the various routes in Flask without a database.
-Keep in mind, this is a very simple example, all it proves is that Stripe is processing payments, but isn't a real e-commerce page as it lacks a "cart", or delivery, or accounts.
+- Second was passing data to and from the various routes in Flask without a database.
+Keep in mind, this is a very simple example, all it proves is that Stripe is processing payments, but isn't a real e-commerce page as it lacks a " cart", or delivery, or accounts.

+### What would I do differently?

-If I was going to build this out a second time, I would probably end up using [Django](https://www.djangoproject.com/) as the web framework as it makes making an eCommerce site pretty easy.
-I would include a simple database, which means I don't have to ship data around from class/function (Flask Route) to class/function, instead I can make DB calls (perhaps not the most efficient performance wise, but for a simple eCommerce site, the volume would not be an issue).
-Also, some of the examples on the Stripe docs use Django instead of Flask on the custom payment and webhook process.
+- If I was going to build this out a second time, I would probably end up using [Django](https://www.djangoproject.com/) as the web framework as it makes making an eCommerce site pretty easy.
+Some of the examples on the Stripe docs use Django instead of Flask on the custom payment and webhook process.
 Nothing against Flask, it just was something new I was learning while building this simple test, and that meant I struggled a bit more.
+- I would include a simple database (SQLite, Postgres), which means I don't have to ship data around from class/function (Flask Route) to class/function, instead I can make DB calls.
+Perhaps not the most efficient performance wise, but for a simple eCommerce site, the volume would not be an issue.
-While I like the idea of a custom payment flow, Stripe Checkout makes a lot of sense, as it eases the burden of the developer and makes Stripe do the heavy lifting.
+- While I like the idea of a custom payment flow, Stripe Checkout makes a lot of sense, as it eases the burden of the developer and makes Stripe do the heavy lifting.
 I think I would probably go that route next time.

 ## What doesn't work?

-Currently, when you click on buy on the checkout page, assuming you enter valid CC details, the purchase goes through ( confirmed through Stripe webhook and on payment dashboard), but for some unknown reason (it will likely be obvious to someone) it will not redirect to the `/success` page/route.
+Currently, when you click on buy on the checkout page, assuming you enter valid CC details, the purchase goes through ( confirmed through Stripe webhook and on payment dashboard).
+For some unknown reason (it will likely be obvious to someone) it will not redirect to the `/success` page/route.
 I have tried via JS, Flask/Python.
 At this point, it's a minor thing, but is bugging me.
 So, consider this a big TODO item.